Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Stellar activity and its evolution

 \subsection{Rotation rates}

-[H-III:2.5] ``The primary\indexit{magnetic activity!angular momentum loss} stellar property that determines the level of magnetic activity is the rate of rotation.
-The rate at which\indexit{stellar structure!moment of inertia} a\indexit{moment of inertia!stars} star spins is influenced by the evolutionary changes in (1) the moment of inertia, (2) the angular momentum loss through a stellar wind, and (3) the angular momentum exchange in tidally interacting binaries.
+\ors[III:2.5] ``The primary\indexit{magnetic!activity!angular momentum loss} stellar property \indexit{stellar!rotation rate}that determines the level of magnetic activity is the rate of rotation.
+The rate at which\indexit{stellar!moment of inertia} a\indexit{moment of inertia!stars} star spins is influenced by the evolutionary changes in (1) the moment of inertia, (2) the angular momentum loss through a stellar wind, and (3) the angular momentum exchange in tidally interacting binaries.

 (1) The evolutionary changes in the global moment of inertia are readily computed from stellar evolutionary models (see the example in Fig.~\ref{fig:Ievolve}).
 These changes amount to several orders of magnitude during the first tens of millions of years of a star (when magnetic coupling with surrounding accretion disks are also important, see Ch.~\ref{ch:formation}) and the final fraction of a Gyr, but during the main-sequence phase, they are generally negligibly small compared to the loss of angular momentum through the outflowing wind.